MyPython101/MutationTesting/README.md

 - Navigate to the source file
 - Create configuration file
 - Initialize a session (create a SQL file)
-- Check that the test suite passes on unmutated code
+- Check that the test suite passes on un-mutated code
+- Execute the test
--
+- Examining the session
+- Print out an HTML report

 ## Source module and tests